Stipends, Subject Payments, and Student Awards

 - Tax ID/SSN: The individuals SSN is used to cross check against their Banner ID and ensure against typos or other payee misidentification risks.

-- Enclosure code: An enclosure code of G is used when a department wishes to pick up the check at the Bursar's office.
-Please note that checks are only released from the Bursar's office to UConn Health staff and students with a valid UConn Health ID badge and not based on license or other forms of identification.
+- Enclosure code: An enclosure code of G is used when a department wishes to pick up the check at the Travel and Cash Management office.
+Please note that checks are only released from the Travel and Cash Management office to UConn Health staff and students with a valid UConn Health ID badge and not based on license or other forms of identification.